enisbe/stock-trading-app/model/README.md

 2. The trading strategy model then conduct portfolio optimization among the selected stocks and allocate the weight to each stock within the portfolio.

-3. The objective of the optimization model is to maximizie the sharpe ratio of the portfolio and the sum of the weights of stocks are set to 1 as the constraint.
+3. The objective of the optimization model is to maximize the sharpe ratio of the portfolio and the sum of the weights of stocks are set to 1 as the constraint.

 4. After the weights allocation is complete, the symbol of selected stocks along with the assigned weight is passed to the trading execution model for execution.